AREC - Agricultural and Resource Economics

 AREC645 Environment and Development Economics (3 Credits)

-Considers neoclassical and endogenous growth models; international trade theory; the role of property right institutions and factor markets; the environmental impact of trade liberalization in developing countries and the environmental effects of increasing international capital mobility; empirical studies relating the environment to growth and globalization; and policy analyses.Also offered as: AREC845.
+Considers neoclassical and endogenous growth models; international trade theory; the role of property right institutions and factor markets; the environmental impact of trade liberalization in developing countries and the environmental effects of increasing international capital mobility; empirical studies relating the environment to growth and globalization; and policy analyses.Jointly offered with AREC845.

 AREC699 Special Problems in Agricultural and Resource Economics (1-2 Credits)